Nathanpmyoung/nathanpmyoung.github.io/pages/If.md

   With sixty seconds’ worth of distance run,
   Yours is the Earth and everything that’s in it,
   And—which is more—you’ll be a Man, my son!
+-
+- If you can keep your head when all about you
+      Are losing theirs and blaming it on you,
+  If you can trust yourself when all men doubt you,
+      But make allowance for their doubting too;
+  If you can wait and not be tired by waiting,
+      Or being lied about, don’t deal in lies,
+  Or being hated, don’t give way to hating,
+      And yet don't [don't be so weak as to never push back]:

+  If you can dream—and not make dreams your master;
+      If you can think—and not make thoughts your aim;
+  If you can meet with Triumph and Disaster
+      And in both cases rise to face the day;
+  If you can bear to hear the truth you’ve spoken
+      Twisted by knaves to make a trap for fools,
+  Or watch the things you gave your life to, broken,
+      And stoop and build ’em up with worn-out tools:

+  If you can grow from meagre beginnings
+      Amass a pile from  of pitch-and-toss,
+  And lose, and start again at your beginnings
+      And only speak to learn about your loss;
+  If you can force your heart and nerve and sinew
+      To serve your turn long after they are gone,
+  And so hold on when there is nothing in you
+      Except the Will which says to them: ‘Hold on!’

+  If you can talk with crowds and keep your virtue,
+      Or walk with Kings—nor lose the common touch,
+  If neither foes nor loving friends can hurt you,
+      If all men count with you, but none too much;
+  If you can fill the unforgiving minute
+      With sixty seconds’ worth of distance run,
+  Yours is the Earth and everything that’s in it,
+      And—which is more—you’ll be a Man, my son!